emgag/cronmutex/README.md

 $ make install
 ```

-will download the source and builds binary called _varnish-broadcast_ in $GOPATH/bin.
+will download the source and builds binary called _cronmutex_ in $GOPATH/bin.

 ## License